LabPy/lantz/docs/guides/ui-feat-two-widgets.rst

 You can set the frequency using the slider or the double spin box.
 The slider is named `frequency__slider` and the spin is named `frequency`.

+For *educational* purposes, we show you three ways to do this.
+You will certainly use only the last and shortest way but showing you how it is done allows you to understand what is going on.

 The long way
 ------------